BIPOC Therapist Los Angeles County

 What BIPOC therapy can help with

-Therapy with a BIPOC clinician can take into account your experience as a person of color that may be contributing to or at least nuancing your psychological distress.
-These are just some examples for you to have an imagination for the types of issues that can be explored in a BIPOC therapy space.
+Therapy with a BIPOC clinician can take into account your experience as a person of color that may be contributing to or nuancing your psychological distress.
+Below are some examples of how BIPOC therapy can help you explore important issues that may get missed in White-majority spaces.

 Family Dynamics

 "My last therapist told me to just sit my parents down and set some boundaries with them.
 My parents are immigrants from Asia, there is no way that conversation goes well."
-This is an example of ways not understanding cultural dynamics of a client can lead to misattuned interventions that over time erodes trust and contributes to the therapy being unhelpful.
-BIPOC therapists often have more experience in different cultural dynamics due to their need for code switching among other things.
-This stance leads them to explore family dynamics from a place of curiosity without making assumptions.
-This lets you as the patient be the expert on culture while the therapist can help you listen more deeply to yourself and collaborate with you to come up with solutions that are both culturally sensitive and psychologically healthy.
+This is an example of how not understanding the cultural dynamics of a client can lead to mis-attuned interventions that erode trust and contribute to the therapy being unhelpful.
+BIPOC therapists often have more experience with different cultural dynamics due to their own background and experiences of having to code switch to be accepted in different spaces.
+These experiences lead them to explore family dynamics from a place of curiosity without making assumptions.
+This stance allows you as the patient be the expert on your culture.
+Our job as the therapist is to help you listen more deeply to yourself and collaborate with you to come up with solutions that are both culturally sensitive and psychologically healthy.

 External Racism

-Racism is something inevitably members of the BIPOC community will face in one way or another.
-This can be as individual or systemic.
-This can be a subtle as a microaggression from a colleague to an overt racial slur from a stranger.
-Often because of experience form their own lives BIPOC mental health providers will be actively anti-racist and not question your experience or defend the perpetrator.
-As a BIPOC psychologist I will empathize, validate, and hold space for and even feel with you and all the feelings associated with the experience (pain, anger, fear, sadness).
+Racism is something that members of the BIPOC community inevitably face in one way or another.
+This can be individual experiences of racism or systemic experiences of racism.
+It can be a subtle as a microaggression from a colleague or as overt as a racial slur from a stranger.
+Because of experiences in their own lives, BIPOC mental health providers are often actively anti-racist and do not question your experiences or ever defend perpetrators.
+As a BIPOC psychologist, I will empathize, validate, and hold space for your experiences and even feel with you all the feelings associated with the experience, including pain, anger, fear, and sadness.
 We will hold the existential weight of racism and help you find ways to act and take back your agency and humanity.
-This can be as individual as having a conversation with that colleague or as global as starting a group to fight a specific social justice issue.
-We help you walk forward in hope and strength while holding the tension of pain, anger, and grief.
+This can be as personal as having a conversation with that colleague or as global as starting a group to fight a specific social justice issue.
+We will help you walk forward in hope and strength while holding the tension of pain, anger, and grief.

 Internal Racism

-As people of color we live in a country that has a set of standards and norms that were created for White communities.
-These can be standards of beauty, professionalism, and communication to name a few.
-Living in a culture where you get constant messages that you need to change to meet the "standard" is exhausting, damaging, yet often done out of self preservation.
-It is one thing to help you cope and engage external racism.
-Yet, to do this effectively treatment needs to also focus on how to heal your internal wounds that come from the way you have contorted yourself, beliefs, values, and expectations in order to fit in.
-This kind of internalized racism can lead to anxiety disorders, depression, trauma, as well as a harder time coping with future racist experiences.
-In a BIPOC therapy space we can help you begin to listen to your indestructible and beautiful internal self, your BIPOC community, and your supportive family members to shift those internalized standards and norms.
+As people of color, we live in a country that has a set of standards and norms that were created for White communities.
+These include standards of beauty, professionalism, communication, and family rhythms.
+Living in a culture where you get constant messages that you need to change to meet the "standard" is exhausting and damaging, yet we often take in these messages out of self-preservation.
+Processing external racism is important, but to process it effectively, treatment needs to also focus on healing your internal wounds, which come from the ways you have contorted yourself, your beliefs, your values, and your expectations in order to fit in.
+This kind of internalized racism can lead to anxiety disorders, depression, and trauma, as well as make it harder to cope with future racist experiences.
+In a BIPOC therapy space, we can help you begin to listen to your indestructible and beautiful internal self, your BIPOC community, and your supportive family members to shift those internalized standards and norms.
 This frees you to live authentically, resiliently, and from a place of increased mental wellness.

 Benefits of working with a BIPOC therapist

-In the last section I gave several examples of specific issues and themes that can be worked on in BIPOC therapy.
-Here I want to give examples of the benefits of working with a BIPOC therapist that can facilitate a better relational fit between you and your therapist.
+There a number of potential benefits to working with a BIPOC therapist.
+One of the most important is that working with a BIPOC therapist can facilitate a better relational fit between you and your therapist.
 The relational therapeutic relationship is key for healing.
-Research has consistently shown over the past 50 years that the relationship between therapist and patient is the biggest indicator of the therapy being effective and healing.
-Here are some ways BIPOC therapy can cultivate forming that healing relationship.
+Research has consistently shown over the past 50 years that the relationship between therapist and patient is the biggest indicator of therapy being effective.
+Here are some ways BIPOC therapy can cultivate that healing relationship.

 Code Switching

-Many BIPOC people experience the need for code switching or the practice of acting and communicating differently in BIPOC spaces versus White majority spaces.
-This can often be exhausting but is done out of necessity.
-BIPOC therapy provides the space to not have to code switch.
-In some ways it is like being able to go to therapy speaking your primary language versus a secondary language.
+Many BIPOC people experience the need to code switch, the practice of acting and communicating differently in BIPOC spaces versus White-majority spaces.
+This can often be exhausting, but is done out of necessity.
+BIPOC therapy provides a space where you do not have to code switch.
+It is similar to being able to speak your primary language in therapy instead of having to speak a secondary language.

 Shared Cultural Experiences

-This overlaps with the not needing to code switch.
-Shared cultural experiences can reduce the need to overly explain details, cultural norms, or dynamics.
-It can also just create a stronger sense of feeling seen and safe which is an essential part of beginning to open up and heal.
+Similarly to not needing to code switch, therapy with a BIPOC therapist reduces the need to explain yourself.
+Shared cultural experiences between therapist and client can reduce the need to overly explain details, cultural norms, or dynamics.
+It can also create a stronger sense of feeling seen and safe, which is essential to beginning to open up and heal.

 Expertise and Real Life Experience of Living as a BIPOC Person in the U.S.

 BIPOC therapists can provide you the benefit of their lived experiences as being BIPOC people in the U.S. who also have training and expertise in how to cope and live well with that reality.
-For example, a BIPOC therapist who has experienced microaggressions can draw on both their psychological and cultural expertises to make meaning as well as proper ways to respond that they can then pass to their clients.
+For example, a BIPOC therapist who has experienced microaggressions can draw on both their psychological and cultural expertise to help you make meaning of that experience and come up with proper ways to respond.

 Diverse Therapeutic Techniques

-Modern psychology has largely been born out of western individualistic understandings and values.
-These theories and techniques have expanded our understanding of emotional and mental wellness.
-Yet, they often don't go far enough to incorporate the wisdom and healing practices of other cultures.
-These other healing practices, ways of viewing the world, ways of viewing people are necessary to create mental health care that is wholistic and not just western-centric.
+Modern psychology has largely been born out of western individualistic perspectives and values.
+These theories and techniques have expanded our understanding of emotional and mental wellness, but they often don't incorporate the wisdom and healing practices of other cultures.
+These other healing practices, ways of viewing the world, and ways of viewing people are necessary to create mental health care for BIPOC that is holistic and not just western-centric.

 FAQs about therapy for BIPOC in Los Angeles